Key Takeaways:

 Here’s a B.S. in Counseling and Human Services (CHS) offered by the Jesuit school, The University of Scranton, located in Pennsylvania.

-Items on the university’s admission checklist include the submission of the Common Application, SAT/ACT scores (optional due to the Covid Pandemic), letters of recommendation from a teacher or guidance counselor, a listing of extracurricular activities, and official academic transcripts.
+Items on the university’s admission checklist include the submission of the Common Application, SAT/ACT scores, letters of recommendation from a teacher or guidance counselor, a listing of extracurricular activities, and official academic transcripts.
 The university has specific deadlines for entering students and you should be certain to meet all requirements.

 Find out more about this human services degree!